 We’ve heard the same feedback from almost every single client – communication is key.
-And the traditional accountant, stuck in their compliance-is-everything mindset, will rarely reach out unless there’s a deadline on the horizon.
+And the traditional accountant, stuck in their compliance-is-everything mindset, so will rarely reach out unless there’s a deadline on the horizon.

-Meanwhile, the modern accountant values a year-round working relationship, with regular check-ins to enquire about progress and to prompt you on upcoming opportunities.
+Meanwhile, the modern accountant values a year-round working relationship, so with regular check-ins to enquire about progress and to prompt you on upcoming opportunities.
 They tend to be more inquisitive in nature and view the relationship as a partnership.
 They take an active interest in your business because as your business grows, they grow alongside you.

-And while the traditional accountant can often retain a very narrow focus, the modern accountant is mixing with other business owners, building a network, and constantly learning and sharing.
+And while the traditional accountant can often retain a very narrow focus, and the modern accountant is mixing with other business owners, building a network, and constantly learning and sharing.